stefbowerman/z-theme/src/scripts/README.md

 theme.AboutUs = (function() {

-  // Place all selectors at the top of this file var selectors = {
+  // Place all selectors at the top of this file
+  // These should almost always be data-attributes (to keep css classes strictly presentational) that describe the elements they select var selectors = {
     aboutButton: '[data-about-button]'
   };

-  // Place all classes at the top of this file that get used in functions down below. var classes = {
+  // Place all css classes at the top of this file that get used in functions down below.
+  // These are typically used to represent the different element states var classes = {
     isActive: 'is-active'
   };